 - Elizabeth Driver: Culinary Landmarks: A Bibliography of Canadian Cookbooks 1825–1949 by Elizabeth Driver was a monumental undertaking encompassing 20 years of thorough and exhausting scholarship.
 The bibliography is remarkable because of the intensive attention to each and every entry from all the regions of Canada, coast to coast to coast.
 This seminal work provides not only the background and the history of Canadian cookbooks, but also critical information about the many authors.
 Culinary Landmarks has become an invaluable tool for research into Canadian foodways, social history, women’s studies and book history, and as such is one of the most important books on Canadian foodways ever produced; it has been described as “a precious gift to Canada.”
 This first very special Hall of Fame award recognizes an outstanding achievement by remarkable individual.

-- Dorothy Duncan: Dorothy Duncan has worked with organizations across Canada and around the world to ensure that Canada’s culinary history is recognized, researched, and recorded.
+- Dorothy Duncan (1927-2023): Dorothy Duncan worked with organizations across Canada and around the world to ensure that Canada’s culinary history is recognized, researched, and recorded.
 In 2007, her book Canadians at Table won the Cuisine Canada and University of Guelph Culinary Book Gold Award.

 - Fiona Lucas: Fiona Lucas is an historian of cookbooks, foods, kitchens, and culinary material culture.
 She was a food historian with the City of Toronto Museums for over two decades.
 Before that she was a theatrical costumer on the Toronto-Hamilton-Stratford circuit; after that, for eight years she was the Coordinator of Volunteer Management for Doors Open Toronto and Nuit Blanche Toronto.
 As of mid-2019, she is a freelance culinary historian and consultant at “Fiona’s Food: Exploring and Eating History” and can be reached at email@example.com.
 Lucas’s undergraduate degree was in the History of Fine Art.
 She earned a Diploma of Costume Design from Ryerson back in the early ’80s when it was still a polytechnical college and a Certificate of Museum Studies from the Ontario Museum Association in the early ’90s.
 She holds a Masters of Canadian History, with an emphasis on servants and food history (2006).
 In 1994, she co-founded the Culinary Historians of Ontario (now of Canada); up until 2017 she served in various capacities on the board of directors, including President, Chair of the Program Committee, and Editor of Culinary Chronicles.
 She also founded the Volunteer Historic Cooking Group of the City of Toronto Museums, in 1996.
 Her first book was Hearth and Home: Women and the Art of Open Hearth Cooking (2006), silver winner in the culinary narrative category of Taste Canada Food Writing Awards (then called Cuisine Canada).
 Her second book, co-edited with Nathalie Cooke, is Catharine Parr Traill’s Female Emigrant’s Guide: Cooking with a Canadian Classic (2017), which was shortlisted for the Taste Canada Awards in the culinary narrative category and also listed in The National Post’s 100 Best Books of 2017.

-- Rose Murray: Rose Murray has authored more than ten books, including two Taste Canada Gold Award winners: Canada’s Favourite Recipes (with Elizabeth Baird, in 2012) and Hungry for Comfort (in 2003).
-Her first work, The Christmas Cookbook, remains a treasured Canadian kitchen resource, and she has contributed to many other publications, including Canadian Living.
-Her latest book, Rose Murray’s A-Z Vegetable Cookbook, was originally published in 1983 and has been revised to include an additional 100 recipes developed by home cooks across Canada.
-Rose is respected for her understanding of the agricultural traditions of our food.
+- Rose Murray (1941-2023): Rose Murray authored more than ten books, including two Taste Canada Gold Award winners: Canada’s Favourite Recipes (with Elizabeth Baird, in 2012) and Hungry for Comfort (in 2003).
+Her first work, The Christmas Cookbook, remains a treasured Canadian kitchen resource, and she contributed to many other publications, including Canadian Living.
+Her last book, Rose Murray’s A-Z Vegetable Cookbook, was originally published in 1983 and was revised to include an additional 100 recipes developed by home cooks across Canada.
+Rose was respected for her understanding of the agricultural traditions of our food.
 Beginning in her childhood on a mixed farm near Collingwood, Ontario, she learned the art of growing, cooking and preserving at a very young age.
 She blended her university degree in English from Trinity College, University of Toronto, with formal studies at cooking schools in Paris as well as classes in Costa Rica, Hong Kong and Thailand.
-She appears in our 2020 video series Behind Every Great Cook Is a Great Mother.
+She appeared in our 2020 video series Behind Every Great Cook Is a Great Mother.

 - Mya Sangster: Mya Sangster is an award-winning baker and preserve-maker who has been active for many years as a Volunteer Historic Cook at Fort York National Historic Site.
 She makes regular presentations on food history for the Association for Living History, Farm and Agricultural Museums (ALFHAM) and the Toronto branch of the Jane Austen Society of North America (JASNA).